 Occasionally, we suffer from soft tissue injuries such as strains or sprains as a result of trauma from accidents.
 While some soft tissue injuries recover and heal faster, some have a long path to recovery.
 To recover from some of these soft tissue injuries, you may have to use costly treatment plans and this can hurt you financially as these injuries may make you unable to work.

-If your soft tissue injury is as a result of an automobile accident, accident at the workplace, or as a result of somebody’s negligence, you may be able to pursue compensation for medical bills accrued and other related expenses through personal injury claims.
+If your soft tissue injury is a result of an automobile accident, an accident at the workplace, or a result of somebody’s negligence, you may be able to pursue compensation for medical bills accrued and other related expenses through personal injury claims.
 At Sutliff & Stout Injury & Accident Law Firm, we have decades of experience in handling personal injury cases with an impressive success rate.
-Our soft tissue injury attorneys will guide you through the whole process and treat you with kindness and respect while aggressively handling your soft tissue injury claim.
+Our Houston soft tissue injury attorneys will guide you through the whole process and treat you with kindness and respect while aggressively handling your soft tissue injury claim.

 According to John Hopkins Medicine, soft tissue damage is trauma to any skin, muscle, tendon, or ligament in the body.
 They are neither fractures nor are they injuries to internal organs like the brain, stomach, or intestines.

 The following are the most reported soft tissue injuries according to the American Academy of Orthopedic Surgeons (AAOS):